 Timelife is a lifeline, an umbilical cord linking each of us,

 no matter the color of the skin, the mother tongue or the land of birth.

 French Congolese dubbing actress Maïk Darha's masked voice brings faces of all origins to life from Whoopi Goldberg to Madonna.

-Syrian film director Mohamad Malas and Jordan writer Adnan Madanat both studied filmmaking at VGIK (Moscow) and both live in countries eaten away by wars.
+Syrian film director Mohamad Malas and Jordan writer Adnan Madanat both studied filmmaking at VGIK (Moscow) and both live in countries eaten away by civil wars.

 But other migrants will not reach the shore, Central African dancer Brice Poma-Packotto dances the aground dreams of a whole continent.

 21-year-old horsewoman renounces carrying life but hopes she inseminates horses to set up her own breeding farm.

 In the meantime, mixed-race 7-year-old child struggles with a diaphragm to decide how much light she should let in her camera lens.

 Timelife "homebirthes" lives, hopes and love.